-My original visit to the Denver VA on August 22nd included a brief exam and concluded in Dr. Tyler S. profoundly stating to, “Stay off it for a few days”.
+My original visit to the Denver VA on August 22nd included a brief exam and concluded in Dr. Tyler S. stating to, “Stay off it for a few days”.
 I knew this was a hasty and dismissive diagnosis based on my level of discomfort and he wouldn’t give me a solid timeframe or an MRI.
-Just a bunch of hydrocodone.
-After the first week, the urge to get back out there began noticeably gnawing away at me.
+Just a bunch of hydrocodone, which I refused.
+After the first week, the urge to get back out there was noticeably gnawing away at me.
 This journey had finally provided me with a renewed sense of purpose after nearly a decade, and days were once again passing me by.

 After the second visit, the cycling stats improved from 35 RPM for 2 miles up to 60 RPM for 6 miles.
 Excitement certainly set in as improvement felt obvious.
 I went ahead and purchased a cane to help with some short rehab walks. #CaneTellMeNothin #CaneStopWontStop #iLiterallyCaneEven

 Desperately needing nature, I visited Garden of the Gods after my second rehab session.
 This is a visually obscure and equally alluring array of disc shaped boulders that seemed as though they were spiked into the ground after a heated game of Greek God ultimate frisbee.
 An easy walk up to an overlook provided what felt like a small victory in my recovery.